lucasmb/todoApp-vue2/README.md

 npm run dev
 ```

-then open another termainal into the root folder and start the frontend vue APP with:
+then open another terminal into the root folder and start the frontend vue APP with:

 ```sh
 npm run dev